changkimberlee/Portfolio-SQL/README.md

     * Test changes and monitor performance.

 **In simple terms:** We want to organize our data and ask questions in a way that lets us find the answers quickly and efficiently, using technical methods to optimize the process.

-# Funnel and Churn Analysis example
-At a rapidly scaling SaaS startup, I led user growth efforts for a key product in the Ethiopian market.
-Recognizing the severe limitations of our existing data infrastructure—comprising only rudimentary user count and engagement dashboards—I took the initiative to build a robust analytical foundation.
-Leveraging SQL, I designed and implemented a sophisticated dashboard that enabled systematic funnel and churn analysis.
-This solution provided crucial insights into user behavior and churn patterns over time, allowing us to track key performance indicators (KPIs) and enabling rigorous A/B testing.
-By transforming raw data into actionable insights, I empowered the team to make data-driven decisions and effectively evaluate the impact of our growth experiments.
-This proactive approach significantly enhanced our ability to optimize user acquisition and retention strategies in a data-scarce environment, directly contributing to the product's market penetration.

-Churn can be defined in various ways.
-Here I look at the difference in MAU between consecutive months as an indication of **network problems**, the difference in total submissions as an indication of **product discovery** problems, and difference in total approved submissions as a **product design** problem.

-Here is the code I used, recreated with fictitious data.